Lochwerd History, Family Crest & Coats of Arms

 More information is included under the topic Early Lochwerd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lochwerd family to the New World and Oceana
+Migration of the Lochwerd family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Lochwerd, or a variant listed above: Edmund Lockwood and his wife Elizabeth and child settled in Salem Massachusetts in 1630; Albert and Charles Lockwood arrived in Philadelphia in 1874; James and William Lockwood arrived in San Francisco in 1850..